opencybersecurityalliance/scap-v2-prototype/README.md

 `git clone https://github.com/opencybersecurityalliance/scap-v2-prototype.git`

-Create environment variable pointing to the OpenDXL client configuration file created during provisioning.
+Then, edit scap-v2-prototype/src/common.py to point to the OpenDXL client configuration file created during provisioning.

-`export CONFIG="/home/dhaynes/opendxl/opendxl-client/dxlclient.config"`
+`CONFIG = "/home/username/opendxl/opendxl-client/dxlclient.config"`

 Now, the individual components of the SCAP v2 Architecture can be started from the scap-v2-prototype/src directory.